This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Which bright yellow bird is common in Vermont?

-The American Goldfinch is Vermont’s common bright yellow bird.
+Like a flying burst of sunshine, the American Goldfinch is Vermont’s most common bright yellow bird.

 Where can I watch birds in Vermont?